 The tabulation of results is critical for the overall integrity of the outcome, with deadlines respected and accurate, verifiable and traceable figures provided.
 Transparency and stakeholder engagement must be assured throughout.
 Results documentation must be secured, as lost or stolen results sheets may undermine the result.

-Official Results The presentation of final results must be done in a timely and coherent manner to ensure confidence in the outcome.
-The electoral body must be able to present final results in a coherent manner, ensuring all stakeholders understand how the final result was attained.
-Disputes must have been dealt with in an appropriate manner.
-The electoral body should consider mechanisms for sharing the result with the public to ensure full transparency and awareness in a timely manner, including press briefings, online and use of media/social media, as well as formal official processes and announcements.
-The manner in which final results are presented is critical for stakeholder confidence.
+- Official Results • The electoral body must be able to present final results in a coherent manner, ensuring all stakeholders - understand how the final result was attained. • Disputes must have been dealt with in an appropriate manner. - The electoral body should consider mechanisms for sharing the result with the public to ensure full transparency and awareness in a timely manner, including press briefings, online and use of media/social media, as well as formal official processes and announcements. - The manner in which final results are presented is critical for stakeholder confidence.
 The process must not only be credible and reliable, but it must be seen to be credible and reliable, with fully traceability and verifiability of the final outcome.

-Role of ICT ICT is increasingly used for results transmission and announcement and can increase effectiveness and speed of the process.
-The electoral body must ensure that its plans for the use of ICT for the transmission and presentation of results enhance rather than limit transparency and confidence.
+Role of ICT

+• The electoral body must ensure that its plans for the use of ICT for the transmission and presentation of results enhance rather than limit transparency and confidence.

-Systems must be adequately checked and backed up and any technical problems fully explained to stakeholders and the public.
-Systems must be secure and auditable.
-In case of a system failure, manual systems, such as the use of paper copies of results, should be available for use.
-Failure to meet expectations in the use of ICT in presentation of results can reduce stakeholder confidence in the outcome, notably if there are delays, system failures or poor presentation of the outcome.
+- Systems must be adequately checked and backed-up and any technical problems fully explained to stakeholders and the public. • Systems must be secure and auditable. - In case of a system failure, manual systems, such as the use of paper copies of results, should be - Failure to meet expectations in the use of ICT in presentation of results can reduce stakeholder confidence in the outcome, notably if there are delays, system failures or poor presentation of the outcome.
 Contingency planning is vital as is stakeholder engagement and communications.

-Election Dispute Resolution The right to an effective and timely legal remedy is vital for the integrity of the electoral process.
-A procedure for the timely, effective and transparent management of complaints and disputes relating to all aspects of the process, and notably results, is critical.
-The electoral body must have in place a process for receiving and dealing with complaints in a timeline commensurate with the timeline for finalisation of the announcement of results and in accordance with the law.
-It can be helpful to work with stakeholders prior to the election to raise awareness of how complaints should be submitted and how they will be managed.
-In instances where disputes go to the courts then it is critical that there is a coherent process, so complainants cannot go "decision-shopping" and a clear and timely point of final instance.
+Election Dispute Resolution

+- A procedure for the timely, effective and transparent management of complaints and disputes relating to all aspects of the process, and notably results, is critical. - The electoral body must have in place a process for receiving and dealing with complaints in a timeline commensurate with the timeline for finalisation of the announcement of results and in accordance with the law.
+It can be helpful to work with stakeholders prior to - should be submitted and how they will be managed. • In instances where disputes go to the courts then it is critical that there is a coherent process, so complainants cannot go "decision-shopping" and a clear and timely point of final instance.